osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

     // End of new step 8 code.
 }
 ```
-There are a few new changes here presented, the first of which is to add a custom attribute to the newly created row.
-The addition of the custom attribute is so that when we create new rows via ajax we can then immediately find them when we have to search for them when updating rows.
-So now, when a user creates a new person row via ajax they can immediately update that person's home world without having to refresh the page at all.
-The next set of changes is to basically add the newly created persons data to the drop down menu so that we can have their info immediately reflected in the update drop down menu without having to refresh the page.
+There are a few new changes presented here, the first of which is to add a custom attribute to the newly created row (if not added from previous step 7).
+The addition of the custom attribute is so that when we create new rows via ajax, we can then immediately find them when we must search for them when updating or deleting rows.
+So now, when a user creates a new person row via ajax, they can immediately update that person's home world without having to refresh the page at all.
+The next set of changes is to basically add the newly created persons data to the drop-down menu so that we can have their info immediately reflected in the update drop down menu without having to refresh the page.

 ## Update the back-end (app.js)